 I don't know what brought you here but thank you for visiting my website.
 If you have any questions about the Imperium universe, you can ask them via the contact page.
-The fourth novel set in the Imperium universe, Quintus, is now available from Amazon, in both e-book and paperback.
+There are four novels set in the Imperium universe.
+The latest one, Quintus, is also available from Amazon, in both e-book and paperback.
 It can be read as a stand-alone novel, but an understanding of the Imperium universe might explain a couple of things.

 Quintus follows the life of a young slave in Late Republican Rome, immediately after the death of Julius Ceasar, who is tasked with teaching Latin to a mysterious new slave, fished from the sea and destined for the gladiatorial games.